 You may be saying "Whist, what the Devil is whist, and why is this the Cleveland Whist Club?
 I am looking for a site about bridge in Cleveland."

-Good questions.
+Good questions??.
 Whist was the forerunner of bridge.
 It was extremely popular in the 1700s and 1800s and into the 1900s.
-Many of the bridge terms we use today (grand slam, dupicate, boards, tenace and dummy for instance) come from Whist.
+Many of the bridge terms we use today (grand slam, duplicate, boards, tenace and dummy for instance) come from Whist.
 Wikipeida has an article on Whist if you are interested in more information.

 The Cleveland Whist Club was formed in 1895 and fielded teams in national tournaments for years.
 But contract bridge replaced whist during the 1920s and members soon took up the new game with a passion.
 However, whist was still played occasionally by members of the Cleveland Whist Club until 1960s.